What's

 07

-If you work with a canner with a pressure gauge, keep a close eye on your pressure gauge until it indicates the correct pressure for you.
-If you work with a canner with a pressure weight, wait until your weight starts to vibrate.
-Once you have reached the correct pressure, set the timer for the desired preserving time.
-You can probably find this in the recipe.
-You really should only turn on your timer when the correct pressure has been reached.
+If you're using a canner with a pressure gauge, keep a close eye on the gauge until it reads the correct pressure for you.
+If you're using a canner with a pressure weight, wait until the weight vibrates.
+Once you've reached the correct pressure, start the timer for the desired canning time.
+You should be able to find this time in the recipe.
+You should only start the timer once the correct pressure has been reached.

 Building pressure